 My Docker Compose setup

-nginx services are quite straight forward and use images directly from the Docker Hub with some custom configuration.
-You can tell because it uses the
+The mysql and nginx services are quite straight forward and use images directly from the Docker Hub with some custom configuration.
+You can tell because it uses the image: directive.

 It might contain the following:

 RUN apt-get update && apt-get install -y \